 Can You Spot the Person with Anorexia?

 When we think about anorexia, many of us might envision an emaciated individual, typically a young woman with clothes hanging off a skeletal frame.
 However, it’s important to recognize that serious eating disorders can affect individuals of all body sizes, genders, and ethnic groups.
-In fact, only 7% of individuals with eating disorders are underweight and it is not possible to “guess” whether they have anorexia nervosa or not.
+In fact, less than 6% of individuals with eating disorders are underweight, and it is not possible to “guess” whether they have anorexia nervosa or not.

 What is Anorexia Nervosa?

-Anorexia Nervosa Is the refusal of food/nutrition, along with an obsessional fear of gaining weight or โbecoming fatโ.
-This results in a disturbance in the way body image is seen and experienced.
-In other words, the individual with anorexia not onlyย believesย their body is larger than it is, but they alsoย experienceย it to feel bigger โ as if they are taking up more space then they actually are.
-At Sanford Comprehensive Treatment for Eating Disorders (SCTED) we treat anorexia nervosa inย residentialย andย outpatientย modalities.
+Anorexia Nervosa is the refusal of food/nutrition, along with an obsessive fear of gaining weight or “becoming fat”.
+This results in a disturbance in how body image is perceived and experienced.
+In other words, the individual with anorexia not only believesย their body is larger than it is, but they alsoย experience it to feel bigger โ as if they are taking up more space than they actually are.
+At Sanford Behavioral Health, we treat anorexia nervosa in residentialย andย outpatientย modalities.

-Anorexia results in a loss of weight, or a failure to gain weight at the rate expected along the developmental trajectory for a child or adolescent.
-Some individuals will also engage in compensatory behaviors โ vomiting, laxative abuse, or excessive exercise โ in a desperate attempt to rid the body of unwanted calories.
+Anorexia results in a loss of weight or a failure to gain weight at the rate expected along the developmental trajectory for a child or adolescent.
+Some individuals will also engage in compensatory behaviors such as vomiting, laxative abuse, or excessive exercise in a desperate attempt to rid the body of unwanted calories.

 Sanford Behavioral Health Comprehensive Treatment for Eating Disorders